- 2013 Women's Volleyball Homepage

 - Box Score @ Saint Peter's

-JERSEY CITY, N.J. – Down two sets and on the brink of another defeat, the Quinnipiac women's volleyball team dug in and morphed into the superior team, winning the final three sets unanswered to claim a 3-2 victory over Saint Peter's.
+JERSEY CITY, N.J. – Down two sets and on the brink of another defeat, the Quinnipiac women's volleyball team dug in and morphed into the superior team, winning the final three sets to claim a 3-2 victory over Saint Peter's.
 The dazzling performance by the Bobcats was their first comeback from two sets down in a match since Nov.
 15, 2009 (110 matches) but it was their first time coming back from that deficit on the road since before the 2003 season (over 300 matches).
 Sophomore Chandler Thornton (Arlington, Texas) had a career day for Quinnipiac while junior Brittanie Robinson (Fresno, Calif.) stepped up with an incredibly strong day from the setter position in helping secure the victory.
 Quinnipiac snaps their nine game losing streak to improve to 5-22 (3-11 MAAC) while the Peacocks fall to 4-25 (2-15 MAAC).

 The story of the match was the Bobcats' defensive unit as the team combined for 56 digs and 12 total blocks to cause all sorts of problems for the Saint Peter's hitters who committed 30 errors compared to just 18 for the Bobcats.
-Four Bobcats (Robinson 14, Thornton 11, Cody Michaels 10, Tanner Celestin 10) tallied at least 10 digs which marked just the second time this season Quinnipiac has achieved the feat.
+Four Bobcats (Robinson 14, Thornton 11, Cody Michaels 10, Tanner Celestin 10) tallied at least 10 digs which marked just the second time in 27 matches this season Quinnipiac has achieved the feat.

 Freshman Cody Michaels (Versailles, Ky.) saw action in all five sets and went for a career high 10 digs on the afternoon to go along with four assists and a service ace.
-A pair of classmates also went for big days as Allison Leigh (Palmer, Alaska) continued to work her way towards the single season blocks record with nine (two solo, seven assists) in addition to eight kills while Jamie Paolucci (Lake Mary, Fla.) posted a great effort with six kills and six digs.
+A pair of classmates also went for big days as Allison Leigh (Palmer, Alaska) continued to work her way towards the single season blocks record with nine (two solo, seven assists) in addition to eight kills while Jamie Paolucci (Lake Mary, Fla.) posted a solid line with six kills and six digs.

 The difference for Saint Peter's in the first two sets was their play from the service line as they tallied 10 aces compared to just one for the Bobcats.
 This allowed for a great deal of separation through the frame and a relatively easy couple of set victories for the Peacocks, 25-15 and 25-16 within the first two sets of play.
 The Peacocks' Dayana Arrufat was having her way early on with nine kills through the two set victories.